wilkens/british-fiction-geo-gender/cleaning/README.md

 ## Incorrect data

 Normalizing incorrect data -- data whose values are false -- is the most difficult.
 How is one to know the correct value is "white" when the value is labeled as "black"?
 How is one to know the author was born in 1960 and not 1961?
 Much of the data in these data sets was programmatically generated.
 The data was created through the use of machine learning models.
 Few people looked at the data and determined its over-all gender.
 Place names similar to "East London" were programmatically normalized to "London, UK".
-The only way to normalize ("corr ect") these sorts of things is to modify the original computer model(s), re-run the underlying applications, and re-generate the data.
+The only way to normalize ("correct") these sorts of things is to modify the original computer model(s), re-run the underlying applications, and re-generate the data.

 Normalizing incorrect data is often a matter of belief.
 To what degree do you trust the data is correct?
 To what degree do you believe the data was created with rigor?
 Exactly as in the world of printed books, there is an authority factor, and one has to have a certain faith the book is the most up-to-date &amp; correct.
 The same is true for data sets.